LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 .. math::
    \dot{y} = f(t,y),  \qquad y(t_0) = y_0.
-   :label: ODE_explicit
+   :label: ARKODE_ODE_explicit

 allowing for increased computational efficiency and memory savings.
-The algorithms used in ERKStep are adaptive- and fixed-step explicit Runge Kutta methods.
+The algorithms used in ERKStep are adaptive- and fixed-step explicit Runge--Kutta methods.
 As with ARKStep, the ERKStep module is packaged with adaptive explicit methods of orders 2-8.